Recipe Index » Course » Appetizers » Cajun Style Fried Deviled Eggs

 • Fill a heavy bottomed pot with canola oil until it's 2-3 inches high.
 Heat until a thermometer reaches 350 degrees.

 • Add the egg whites, working in batches of 4, and fry for 2 minutes per side- or until they're golden brown and crispy.
-Remove them to a paper towel lined plate to drain any excess grease.
+Using a slotted spoon, transfer them to a paper towel lined plate to drain any excess grease.
 Repeat until all the egg whites are fried.

 Nutrition